 Disable all functionality on VTS systems that is not needed for the VTS operation process.
 Users should not be able to start any unnecessary applications or start an internet browser.
 Especially all USB devices, other than Human Interface Devices, should not work.

-Limit network access to the minimum necessary; VTS systems should not have any internet access and be logically separated from office systems.
+Limit network access to the minimum necessary; VTS Core systems should not have any internet access and be logically or physically separated from office systems.
 Make sure both inbound and outbound network traffic is blocked.

-Create procedures for fast restoration and/or replacement of VTS systems, of have cold spares available.
+Create procedures for fast restoration and/or replacement of VTS Core systems, of have cold spares available.
 Hot spares are often good for availability but may be hit by cyber attacks.
 Cold spares will not be hit.

+Awareness should be created amongst VTS personnel to recognise and respond appropriately to cyber incidents including (potential) integrity degradation of VTS information, including traffic image, data communication and voice communication.
+Training of VTS operators and maintenance staff is recommended.

 Communication

-VTS communication systems include VHF communication, AIS messaging and, depending on the specific VTS centre, telephone, and other communication means, even AtoN like lights.
+VTS communication systems include VHF communication, AIS/VDES messaging and, depending on the specific VTS centre, telephone, and other communication means, even AtoN like lights.

 All communication with ships is wireless and thus vulnerable to deliberate and incidental disruption and often eavesdropping or manipulation (spoofing).
-Communication systems, especially VHF/AIS systems, may be physically placed outside an actual VTS centre and therefore share the same vulnerabilities as sensors.
+Communication systems, especially VHF/AIS/VDES systems, may be physically placed outside an actual VTS centre and therefore share the same vulnerabilities as sensors.

 Most measures in communication focus on business continuity as reliability can often not be improved with the communication systems, apart from choosing alternative technology, but that will, in most cases, not be an option in the maritime industry.